Skip to content

 • For those struggling and still showing up anyway.

 You don’t need to read it cover to cover.
 You can flip to any page and find a bit of hope, direction, or clarity.
-You’ll find practical suggestions, reflection prompts, and references to AA literature that can help you go deeper into the 12 Steps and your own recovery journey.
+You’ll find practical suggestions, reflection prompts, and references to the literature that can help you go deeper into the 12 Steps and your own recovery journey.

 Whether you’re brand new or starting over again, this book is meant to meet you right where you are.
 To be a bridge between the life you’re in and the one that’s waiting for you in recovery.